dev-scripts/prakashbhandari.com.np/content/posts/javascript-unit-test-with-jest.md

 ![Test Coverage](images/posts/javascript-unit-test-with-jest/test-coverage.png#center)

-In the article we have learned how to set up a basic Node project, configure `jest` package for unit test and test coverage.
+In the article, we have learned how to set up a basic Node project, configure `jest` package for unit test and test coverage.
 Furthermore, we have written some business logics and unit tests for those logics.
 Also, ran unit tests and generated test coverage reports.